RiskWithTaylor/RiskWithTaylor/README.md

  – A quick list of past work and datasets.

 🔍 How to Use This Wiki
-* Start from Data Understanding & Collection to see how I approach new datasets.
+* Start from Problem Definition to see how I approach new datasets.

 * Follow through each page in order to see the full modeling lifecycle.